 - ❖ Cell & Tissue Bank: PRF's Bank provides researchers with genetic and biological material from Progeria patients and their families, so research on Progeria and other aging-related diseases can be performed to bring us closer to the cure.
 PRF has collected an impressive 193 cell lines from affected children worldwide (ages 2 months to 17 years) and their immediate relatives, including 9 Induced Pluripotent Stem Cell (iPSC) lines. - ❖ Medical & Research Database: The Database is a centralized collection of medical information from Progeria patients worldwide.
 The data is rigorously analyzed to help us understand more about Progeria and devise treatment recommendations.
 In 2010, this analysis contributed to PRF's comprehensive healthcare Handbook on Progeria aimed at optimizing quality of life.
-The Handbook is available in English, Spanish, Portuguese, Russian & Italian. - ❖ Diagnostic Testing: This program was developed in the wake of the 2003 gene discovery so that children, their families and medical caretakers can get a definitive, scientific diagnosis.
-This can translate into earlier diagnosis, fewer misdiagnoses and early medical intervention to ensure a better quality of life for the children. - ❖ Scientific Workshops on Progeria: PRF has organized 11 scientific conferences that have brought together scientists and clinicians from all over the world to share their expertise and cutting edge scientific data, and foster collaboration in the fight against this devastating disease. - ❖ Research Grants: PRF has awarded 54 research grants totaling over \$5 million through peer review by our volunteer Medical Research Committee.
+The Handbook is available in English, Spanish, Portuguese, Russian and Italian. - ❖ Diagnostic Testing: This program was developed in the wake of the 2003 gene discovery so that children, their families and medical caretakers can get a definitive, scientific diagnosis.
+This can translate into earlier diagnosis, fewer misdiagnoses and early medical intervention to ensure a better quality of life for the children. - ❖ Scientific Workshops on Progeria: PRF has organized 11 scientific conferences that have brought together scientists and clinicians from all over the world to share their expertise and cutting edge scientific data, and foster collaboration in the fight against this devastating disease. - Research Grants: Through peer review by our volunteer Medical Research Committee, PRF has funded projects throughout the world that have led to important discoveries about Progeria, heart disease and aging.
 Awards of up to \$100,000 per year, for up to three years, have allowed innovative new research in Progeria to thrive. - ❖ Publications and Research: Both clinical and basic scientists have utilized the PRF grants, cells and tissues, and database; their discoveries are published in top-notch scientific journals.
-The average annual number of scientific publications on Progeria since 2002 is more than 15 times that of the previous 50 years. - ❖ PRF Translation Program: In touch with the world.
+The average annual number of scientific publications on Progeria since 2002 is more than 20 times that of the previous 50 years! - ❖ PRF Translation Program: In touch with the world.
 With a prominent global presence, PRF eliminates barriers to communication for patients and their families around the world.
-This initiative has succeeded in translating PRF program and medical care materials into 20 different languages. - ❖ Public Awareness: ProgeriaResearch.org provides access to the latest information on Progeria research and support for families.
-PRF's newsletters reach over 30,000 people in 61 countries.
-PRF's story has appeared on CNN, The Dr. Oz Show, Primetime, Dateline and The Today Show, in Time and People magazines, The New York Times, The Wall Street Journal and many other widely-read media outlets.
-PRF and its partner GlobalHealthPR also manage a global awareness campaign called Find the Other 150 (www.findtheother150.org), to further PRF's efforts to find children with Progeria worldwide so they can get the unique help they need.
+This initiative has succeeded in translating PRF program and medical care materials into 26 different languages. - ❖ Public Awareness: ProgeriaResearch.org provides access to the latest information on Progeria research and support for families, and through Facebook, Twitter and other mediums, PRF's direct social media reach is nearly 600,000.
+PRF's story has appeared on CNN, The Dr. Oz Show, Primetime, Dateline, The Katie Couric Show, and The Today Show, in Time and People magazines, The New York Times, The Wall Street Journal and many other widely-read media outlets.
+The award-winning 2013 HBO film Life According to Sam has brought awareness to a new level.
+PRF and partner GlobalHealthPR also manage a global awareness campaign called Find the Other 150 (www.findtheother150.org), to further PRF's efforts to find children with Progeria worldwide so they can get the unique help they need.